zmixnyc/manual/Building.md

 	make

-Create a plugin ZIP package.
+Create the distributable plugin package.

 	make dist

-Or you may build, package, and install plugins to your [Rack user folder](FAQ.html#where-is-the-rack-user-folder) in one step.
+Or you may build, package, and install plugins to your [Rack user folder](FAQ#where-is-the-rack-user-folder) in one step.

 	make install